annguy/customer-sentiment-monitor/README.md

 If you use our work, please also cite the paper:
 ```
-@article{nguyen2021system,
-  title={System Design for a Data-driven and Explainable Customer Sentiment Monitor},
+@ARTICLE{9520354,
-  author={Nguyen, An and Foerstel, Stefan and Kittler, Thomas and Kurzyukov, Andrey and Schwinn, Leo and Zanca, Dario and Hipp, Tobias and Sun, Da Jun and Schrapp, Michael and Rothgang, Eva and others},
+  author={Nguyen, An and Foerstel, Stefan and Kittler, Thomas and Kurzyukov, Andrey and Schwinn, Leo and Zanca, Dario and Hipp, Tobias and Jun, Sun Da and Schrapp, Michael and Rothgang, Eva and Eskofier, Bjoern},
-  journal={arXiv preprint arXiv:2101.04086},
-  year={2021}
-}
+  journal={IEEE Access},
+  title={System Design for a Data-Driven and Explainable Customer Sentiment Monitor Using IoT and Enterprise Data},
+  year={2021},
+  volume={9},
+  number={},
+  pages={117140-117152},
+  doi={10.1109/ACCESS.2021.3106791}}
 ```
 And for the dataset please cite: